≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-Therefore, AB InBev’s current dividend payments are at a comfortable and safe level for both shareholders and the company and most likely will remain so in the foreseeable future.
+While AB InBev has reduced dividend rates, it did so to benefit shareholders by ensuring that future dividend payments are sustainable and balanced between capital returns and an optimal capital structure.
+Therefore, AB InBev’s current dividend payments are at a comfortable and safe level for both shareholders and the company and are likely to remain so in the foreseeable future.

 AB InBev’s Declining Profitability